James Corrigan (businessman): Genesee Furnace

-The Josephine Furnace
+Josephine Furnace

 Difficulties in obtaining a reliable supply of coke for its furnace led Corrigan, McKinney to set up its own coking facility.
 In February 1903, it purchased between 4000 acre to 6000 acre of coal-bearing land in Pennsylvania.

 Arthur Gould Yates, president of the Buffalo, Rochester and Pittsburgh Railway (BR&P), persuaded James Corrigan and Price McKinney to locate its new coking facility on near the tiny village of Bell's Mills in Indiana County, Pennsylvania.
 Corrigan and McKinney decided on their own to build more than a coking facility.
 The day after the land purchase was announced, the company said it would construct a blast furnace at the place.
 The company began construction on 165 new houses for its workers and managers.
 The new town was named Josephine, after the wife of Corrigan, McKinney stockholder Edward Burke.

 The Josephine Furnace was the first modern, coke-fired blast furnace in Western Pennsylvania.
 The Josephine Furnace Co. was incorporated by James Corrigan, Price McKinney, and five other investors in October 1905 to run the blast furnace and coking facility.

 Corrigan and McKinney were so happy with the location that they announced construction of a second blast furnace, to cost $1 million ($ in dollars), in April 1907.
 Corrigan did not live to see it completed.
 The furnace was finished in June 1910, and began operation in March 1911.